oliviamiller/rtk-system/README.md

 This module is experimental.

 **Correction-Station-I2C and Correction-Station-Serial**  <br />
-Provides functionaliy to set up a rtk base station to send RTCM correction streams through serial or i2c communication.
+Provides functionality to set up a RTCM base station to send RTCM correction streams through serial or i2c communication connected to a radio or Bluetooth transmitter.
-This can be used for when there is no internet connection or there are no public NTRIP mountpoints nearby.
+This can be used for when there is no network connection or there are no public or private NTRIP mount points nearby.
 The base station should be set up with a clear view of the sky for the best accuracy.
 In the config, set your desired accuracy (1-5) and the time required to configure the base station.